Last updated on April 29th, 2021 at 03:40 pm

 If your loafers get a bit muddy for any reason then they too can be cleaned very easily.
 Leave them to dry out in a cool place to allow the mud to dry before carefully using a knife to chip away the dried mud.
 For any nooks and crannies an old toothbrush will soon see away any dirt.

 For those of you who have suede loafers investing in a suede protector spray will really help prolong the life of your shoes.
-For any dirt patches invest in a suede brush and simply use this in circular motions alongside warm water to help remove any marks.
+For any dirt patches invest in a shoe brush and simply use this in circular motions alongside warm water to help remove any marks.
 Another top tip is to use a pencil eraser; these are fantastic for removing those stubborn marks that water alone will just not budge.

 The thought of cleaning the inside of your loafers might fill you with dread but it is relatively easy, every time you wear them give the inside a quick wipe with an antibacterial wipe before leaving them to dry, not got any wipes to hand?
 Kitchen paper and washing up liquid will work just as well.
 If they don’t help simply swap the insoles for a new pair.